asnhc-feedback/angelo-mammals/README.md

 # angelo-mammals
-Issue tracking for ASNHC mammal data in the VertNet portal (portal.vertnet.org).
+Issue tracking for ASNHC mammals data in biodiversity data portals.
+This data set corresponds to GBIF data set  http://www.gbif.org/dataset/f9772d3a-db34-4a33-baa0-7a016a970358.